tc39/proposal-temporal/docs/duration.md

 Instead of 60 minutes, use 1 hour.)

 The `roundingMode` option controls how the rounding is performed.

+- `nearest`: Round to the nearest of the values allowed by `roundingIncrement` and `smallestUnit`.
+  When there is a tie, round away from zero like `ceil` for positive durations and like `floor` for negative durations.
-  - `ceil`: Always round up, towards positive infinity.
+- `ceil`: Always round towards positive infinity.
+  For negative durations this option will decrease the absolute value of the duration which may be unexpected.
+  To round away from zero, use `ceil` for positive durations and `floor` for negative durations.
+- `trunc`: Always round towards zero, chopping off the part after the decimal point.
 - `floor`: Always round down, towards negative infinity.
-  - `trunc`: Always round towards zero, chopping off the part after the decimal point.
-  - `nearest`: Round to the nearest of the values allowed by `roundingIncrement` and `smallestUnit`.
-    When there is a tie, round up, like `ceil`.
+  This mode acts the same as `trunc` for positive durations but for negative durations it will increase the absolute value of the result which may be unexpected.
+  For this reason, `trunc` is recommended for most "round down" use cases.

 The `relativeTo` option gives the starting point used when converting between or rounding to years, months, weeks, or days.
 It is a `Temporal.DateTime` instance.
-If any other type of value is given, then it will be converted to a `Temporal.DateTime` as if it were passed to `Temporal.DateTime.from(.., { overflow: 'reject' })`.
+If any other type of value is given, then it will be converted to a `Temporal.DateTime` as if it were passed to `Temporal.DateTime.from(..., { overflow: 'reject' })`.
+A `Temporal.Date` or a date string like `2020-01-01` is also accepted because time is optional when creating a `Temporal.DateTime`.

 Example usage:

 ```javascript
 // Balance a duration as far as possible without knowing a starting point
 d = Temporal.Duration.from({ minutes: 130 });